RyanJField/data-registry/docs/data_upload.md

      --data '{"checksum": "<checksum>"}' https://data.scrc.uk/api/data
 ```
 where `<token>` should be replaced with a valid access token and `<checksum>` should be replaced by the SHA-1 checksum of the file you want to upload.
 The Linux command
-`sha1sum` can be used to calculate the SHA-1 checksum
+`sha1sum` can be used to calculate the SHA-1 checksum.

 If there are no
 existing registered files with the specified checksum you will get a 200 OK response with a JSON body containing a `uuid` and `url`, e.g.